gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/publish-procedure.md

 After each new build, to allow testing on various platforms, the plug-ins are published on the test site.

-For this, run the `scripts/publish-updates-test.command` (this is a script that can be executed directly in the OS X Finder).
+For this, run the `scripts/publish-updates-test.command` (this is a script that can be executed directly in the macOS Finder).

 A typical session looks like: